Nikolay-Kha/android-things-ws2812b/README.md

 # License
-Creative Commons CC0, see COPYING.txt for details.
+Creative Commons CC0, see LICENSE.txt for details.
 Basically it means that this project is in the public domain.